-If you are using an older iPhone model before the iPhone 12, you will have to accept that you cannot use the iOS 17 features below.
+If you use older iPhone models before the iPhone 12, you will have to accept that you cannot use the iOS 17 features below.

 With StandBy, your iPhone becomes a smart display with information at a glance while charging on the MagSafe mount in landscape orientation.
-Users can create their own StandBy by adding widgets and smart stacks, choosing from clock styles, photos, and more.
+You can create your own StandBy by adding widgets and smart stacks, choosing from clock styles, photos, and more.

 StandBy will optimize performance on iPhones that support Always On

-While StandBy works on all iPhones running iOS 17, only the low-power display with Always On capability on iPhone 14 Pro and 14 Pro Max delivers an uninterrupted experience.
+While StandBy works on all iPhones running iOS 17, only the low-power display with Always On capabilities on iPhone 14 Pro and 14 Pro Max delivers an uninterrupted experience.

 Point & Speak